-Located at Mokerang Point on the tip of Los Negros Island.
+Mokerang Airfield was located at Mokerang Point on the southern tip of Los Negros.
 Prewar, Mokerang

 Plantation growing copra.